Stewartsl17/bikesharing/README.md

 ![Checkout Times by Gender]()

 6. More than just usage rate per given day, we also wanted to figure out what the typical usage of bikes were on a given weekday.
 Within this, we were able to confirm our earlier point about the peak times was correct.
-We then split this into three heatmaps, which allowed us to guage the best times by gender We found, similarly to the last few data points, men had more dark, concentrated areas.
+We then split this into three heatmaps, which allowed us to gauge the best times by gender We found, similarly to the last few data points, men had more dark, concentrated areas.

 ![Weekday for Each Hour]()

-7. Based on all of the aformentioned data, we have a good idea of how long bikes are being used, when they are being used, and the general gender breakdown of bike usage.
-However, in order to really make sure that we are targeting the right groups as we move forward, we wanted to look into the different usertypes of the bikes.
+7. Based on all of the aforementioned data, we have a good idea of how long bikes are being used, when they are being used, and the general gender breakdown of bike usage.
+However, in order to really make sure that we are targeting the right groups as we move forward, we wanted to look into the different user types of the bikes.
 Based on this inquiry, we found that women, either customers or more hardcore subscribers, don't fully show stark differences.
-However, between male customers and more permanant male subscribers, there is a large difference between the two.
+However, between male customers and more permanent male subscribers, there is a large difference between the two.

 ## Summary

-In order to guage whether we could bring a similar rental service to Des Moines, IA, we utilized Citibike data from NYC to look at different factors worth considering for our project.
-This includes gender breakdowns, peak hours of service, checkout times for users, and understanding the differences between different usertypes.
+In order to gauge whether we could bring a similar rental service to Des Moines, IA, we utilized Citibike data from NYC to look at different factors worth considering for our project.
+This includes gender breakdowns, peak hours of service, checkout times for users, and understanding the differences between different user types.
 Based on our results, we can see that men dominate the usage overall and even in the same peak of hours used, men are far more frequently using bikes.
 Moreover, we can see that what will be needed is targeted marketing at both the casual consumer level.

 Besides the visualizations shown above, I would consider looking into the distance people are covering in the peak rides.
 This may aid in other aspects of marketing to residents in Des Moines.
-I would also look into longitude and lattitude data to suggest where the best places to put out bike for residents.
+I would also look into longitude and latitude data to suggest where the best places to put out bike for residents.
 This may be helpful even though the two cities are so different.

 To see these visualizations on Tableau, use the following link [https://public.tableau.com/profile/shaun.stewart8125#!/vizhome/Citibike_Challenge_16030484553500/NYCBikeStory?publish=yes](https://public.tableau.com/profile/shaun.stewart8125#!/vizhome/Citibike_Challenge_16030484553500/NYCBikeStory?publish=yes)